smikhalevski/roqueform/README.md

 }
 ```

-By default, `<FieldRenderer>` component re-renders only when the provided field was updated directly, so updates from
+By default, `<FieldRenderer>` component re-renders only when the provided field was updated directly, meaning updates
-ancestors or child fields would be ignored.
-So when user edits the input value, `JSON.stringify` won't be re-rendered.
+from ancestors or child fields would be ignored.
+So when user edits the input value, `JSON.stringify` won't be
+re-rendered.

 Add the
 [`isEagerlyUpdated`&#8239;<sup>↗</sup>](https://smikhalevski.github.io/roqueform/interfaces/_roqueform_react.FieldSubscriptionOptions.html#iseagerlyupdated)